Schur partition theorems via perfect crystal: Introduction

-Here $p\geq 2$ is a prime and $\REG_p$ has an $A^{(1)}_{p-1}$-crystal structure through Misra-Miwa realization~\cite{MM}.
-For Kashiwara crystal theory, see a review in \S\ref{kcsec}.
+Here, $p\geq 2$ is a prime, and $\REG_p$ has an $A^{(1)}_{p-1}$-crystal structure through Misra-Miwa realization~\cite{MM}.
+For Kashiwara crystal theory, see a brief review in \S\ref{kcsec}.

-Later, relying on a characterization of crystal due to Kashiwara-Saito~\cite[Proposition 3.2.3]{KS}, Grojnowski devised a method to establish a connection between Kashiwara's crystal and a tower of ``Hecke algebras'' $\{\HEC_n\}_{n\geq0}$~\cite{Gr1,GV}.
-Based on that, Brundan-Kleshchev established a modular branching rule for $\DSYM{n}$: \begin{Thm}[{\cite[Theorem 8.11]{BK}}] The set $\bigsqcup_{n\geq 0}\IRR(\AFP{p}\DSYM{n})$ has an $A^{(2)}_{p-1}$-crystal structure (see Figure \ref{twisted}) that is isomorphic to $B(\Lambda_0)$ for an odd prime $p\geq 3$. \end{Thm}
+Later, relying on a characterization of crystals due to Kashiwara-Saito~\cite[Proposition 3.2.3]{KS}, Grojnowski devised a method of establishing a connection between Kashiwara crystals and a tower of ``Hecke algebras'' $\{\HEC_n\}_{n\geq0}$~\cite{Gr1,GV}.
+Based on that, Brundan-Kleshchev established a modular branching rule for $\DSYM{n}$. \begin{Thm}[{\cite[Theorem 8.11]{BK}}] The set $\bigsqcup_{n\geq 0}\IRR(\AFP{p}\DSYM{n})$ has an $A^{(2)}_{p-1}$-crystal structure (see Figure \ref{twisted}), which is isomorphic to $B(\Lambda_0)$ for an odd prime $p\geq 3$. \end{Thm}